Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/increased-o365-security-microsoft-365-enterprise-dev-test-environment.md

 Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams protects your organization from inadvertently sharing malicious files.

-1. Go to the [Security & Compliance Center](https://protection.office.com) and sign in with your global administrator account.
+1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Security & Compliance Center</a> and sign in with your global administrator account.

 2. Dans le volet de navigation de gauche, sous Gestion des menaces, cliquez sur **Stratégie,** puis cliquez Coffre **pièces jointes.**